-#7 Updated by Philip Fearon about 8 years ago
+#7 Updated by Philip Fearon over 8 years ago

 Almost there, but the transform won't run because we're missing the file: svg-t5-tab.xml (from the parent directory) - could you send this also please?
 I've also had to create a dummy 'html-hide.png' file - but hopefully this doesn't adversely affect the UI for the test.

-#9 Updated by Philip Fearon about 8 years ago
+#9 Updated by Philip Fearon over 8 years ago

 Thanks, the XSLT runs fine now - this is the output (from Saxon-CE 1.0 in Chrome) I get when clicking 27: